kigster/warp-dir/README.md

     $ gem install warp-dir --no-ri --no-rdoc

-After the installation, you will have the `warp-dir` command in the path, which actually returns (as it's output) commands for the shell to interprete.
-This is why you also need to install a tiny shell function to wrap this gem's executable.
+After the installation, you will have the `warp-dir` command in the path.
+You can use this command almost like `wd` except it can not warp you to another folder due to UNIX parent/child process restrictions.
+To do that you need to also install the shell function wrapper in your `~/.bashrc` or similar file:

-You can do it using several ways:
+You can do like so (if you don't provide file, it will install in `~/.bashrc`, `~/.profile` or `~/.zshrc` – so use `--file` to override).

     $ warp-dir install [ --file <file> ]

-This command will ensure you have the wrapper installed in your ~/.bashrc or ~/.zshrc.
-Without the `--file` option, it will install it in both if it finds them.
-With the `--file` option, it will only add the shell function to the file specified.

-And after that you should be able to get the helpful message below by typing:
+And after that you need to restart your sheel, and then you should be able to get the helpful message below by typing:

     $ wd help